Ways to Improve Gut Health Naturally

 Now, let’s know about some foods which are good for our gut health.

 Live yoghurt is one of the best sources of so-called friendly bacteria, also referred to as probiotics.
 Look out for sugar-free, full-fat versions, and add your fruit for a tasty breakfast.
 Yoghurt drinks can contain high numbers of bacteria that are good for the gut, much more than you’d find during a normal yoghurt.
-Do be mindful though as they may have higher sugar contents.
+Be mindful while intaking as they may have higher sugar contents.

 Miso is formed from fermented soya beans, plus barley or rice, and contains a variety of goodies like helpful bacteria and enzymes.
 A savory paste is utilized in dips, dressings, and soup, it also can be used as a marinade for salmon or tofu.
 There’s uncertainty within the researches that the bacteria effectively reaches the gut, and in regions where Miso may be a food source the population has better gut health and fewer bowel disease.